Bailey Jay

 Bailey Jay is an American transgender pornographic actress, adult model, presenter and podcaster.

 Career

 In 2011 and 2012, Jay won the AVN Award for transgender performer of the year.
 She also co-hosts the podcast The Bailey Jay Show (formerly Bailey Jay Radio) with her husband, photographer Matthew Terhune, the podcast The Trans Witching Hour with Bailey Jay (formerly Gender Coaching with Bailey Jay) that deals with spirituality, the horror-themed podcast Blood Lust with Bailey Jay and also co-hosts the transgender and transsexuality advice podcast Sugar and Spice (formerly Third Gender Radio) with Jen Richards of We Happy Trans.

 In 2014 she worked as a presenter for Vice Media on The Jim Norton Show.
 She appeared as a co-host in all four episodes before the show's cancellation.

+Personal life

+Jay is of Irish, Swedish, Spanish, Ute Indigenous American, and Italian descent.
+She has been married to Matthew Terhune since 2011.